Paradip Refinery: State support

 The Government of Odisha has announced nil sales tax on the refinery products for the period of 11 years.

 IOCL Paradip Refinery Township

-It is a private residential area spread over 300 acres of land, composed of Bungalows and Housing Quarters for the employees of Paradip Refinery.
-Facilities include Estate complex, Hospital, Clubs, Community center, Bank, School, Swimming pool, Guest house, Horticultural Nursery, Market complex, Temple, Children parks, Stadium, Well maintained parks, lawns etc. are available here.
+It is a private residential area spread over an area of 197 acres, composed of bungalows and housing quarters for the employees of Paradip Refinery.
+Facilities like estate complex, hospital, clubs, community center, bank, school, swimming pool, guest house, horticultural nursery, market complex, temple, children parks, stadium, well maintained parks, lawns etc. are available here.